dansiviter/gcp-util/README.md

 Ensure `gcloud auth application-default login` is run to set the default credentials.

+## `MonitoredResource` Resolution ##

+By default auto-detection will be attempted via `uk.dansiviter.gcp.MonitoredResourceProvider#monitoredResource()`.
+However, if you wish to override this you can use the `java.util.ServiceLoader` mechanism via `MonitoredResourceProvider`.

 ## Java Platform Module System ##

 gRPC has some issues when it comes to JPMS as both context, api and core share packages.
 Fortunately, Helidon have helped workaround this with `io.helidon.grpc:io.grpc` which means excluding the others: